 There’s another aspect of paid claims that doesn’t get talked about much, and that’s speedy claims processing.
 Fast handling of claims helps the provider because less staff time is involved, and customers benefit from a laser-like focus on getting their cars fixed as soon as possible.
 Smooth claims processing is another sign of top-notch customer service.

 The Milestone of $300 Million in Paid Claims

 Endurance’s ever-increasing rate of paid claims shows that the company stands behind the extended auto warranties it offers.
 In February 2023, the payout for approved claims since 2012 reached $265 million; less than six months later, the total exceeded $300 million.

 There’s also a greater meaning behind the $300+ million figure.
-It’s an amount paid exclusively for the benefit of Endurance policyholders.
+It’s an amount paid exclusively for the benefit of Endurance contract holders.
 Some warranty providers use third-party firms to oversee the claims process.
 So, when they boast about how much these “administrators” have paid in claims, the amount reflects the total among all the warranty companies it serves, not just one.

 Endurance Warranty’s Commitment to Customers

 Because Endurance is the direct administrator of most of our plans, customers enjoy fast claims processing — and there’s no intermediary to deal with.
 Every claim is handled by a trained Endurance professional dedicated to customer service.

 The newest plateau for Endurance’s rate of paid claims (over $300 million) illustrates a warranty company that delivers on its promises.
 This firm is proud to share how it serves its customers and put a dollar figure on these services.